Shifting Power in Peace.

 New Dynamics and Agendas – Reshaping Cooperation for Sustainable Peace and Development

-The Working Group on Peace and Development (FriEnt) is very pleased to announce that the sixth edition of the FriEnt Peacebuilding Forum will take place on 5 and 6 June 2024 in Berlin, Germany.
+The Working Group on Peace and Development (FriEnt) hosted the sixth edition of the FriEnt Peacebuilding Forum on 5 and 6 June 2024 in Berlin, Germany.

 Reshaping Alliances for Peace and Security